Catholic Charities, St. Vincent de Paul poised to help those impacted by flooding

 • A fund has been set up to help with flood relief efforts.
 Donations should be made to Catholic Charities of St. Louis by mailing a check to P.O.
 Box 952393, St. Louis MO 63195; indicate "May 2017 Flood Relief" in the memo line.
 Or donate online at www.ccstl.org and select "May 2017 Flood Relief" on the donate page.

-• Catholic Family Services has mental health experts available for anyone affected by recent flooding; call (314) 544-3800 or go online to www.cfsstl.org.
-Additionally,a disaster distress helpline is a 24/7 resource that anyone (including responders and volunteers) can use to assist in processing emotional and psychological reactions.
+• Catholic Family Services has mental health experts available for anyone affected by recent flooding; call (314) 544-3800 or go to www.cfsstl.org.
+Additionally, a disaster distress helpline is a 24/7 resource that anyone (including responders and volunteers) can use to assist in processing emotional and psychological reactions.
 Call 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.

 In need of help?

-Numerous Multi-Agency Resource Centers are being held in the coming weeks provide a one-stop shop for flood victims in need of resources.
+Fifteen Multi-Agency Resource Centers will provide a one-stop shop for flood victims in need of resources.
 More than 15 agencies, including state, faith-based and other disaster relief agencies are involved.
-Catholic Charities of St. Louis, Catholic Charities of Southern Missouri and Catholic Charities of Central and Northern Missouri will participate in MARCs throughout the state.
+Catholic Charities of St. Louis, Catholic Charities of Southern Missouri, Catholic Charities of Central and Northern Missouri and the Society of St. Vincent de Paul will participate in MARCs throughout the state.

-MARCs will be open from 11 a.m.-7 p.m. at the following locations in the St. Louis area:
+MARCs will be open from 11 a.m.-7 p.m. at the following locations in the St. Louis area.
+Participants should bring a proof of address.
+Free child care is available:

 • Friday and Saturday, May 12-13, Manchester United Methodist Church, 129 Woods Mill Road, Ballwin, MO 63011